lewissbaker/lewissbaker.github.io/_posts/2017-11-17-understanding-operator-co-await.md

 In the next post I'll explore the **Promise** concept and how a coroutine-type author can customise the behaviour of their coroutine.

+## Thanks

+I want to call out special thanks to Gor Nishanov for patiently and enthusiastically answering my many questions on coroutines over the last couple of years.

+And also to Eric Niebler for reviewing and providing feedback on an early draft of this post.